Should I Transfer My Buy to Let (BTL) Property to my Limited Company?

 Purchasing a Buy to Let property under a limited company comes with both advantages and disadvantages.
 For example, not every mortgage lender will consider applications from an SPV, preferring to limit their lending to individuals/couples in their own personal name(s).
 Therefore, individuals tend to have a wider choice of lender and product than SPVs.
 Of those lenders that will lend to an SPV, the mortgage rates offered would typically be higher than those offered to individuals.
 On the plus side, in recent years, changes to the way rental income is taxed has meant that, for many people, the tax advantages generated by SPV ownership (relating to how income is taken and how that income is taxed) make up for any extra interest charges or lack of choice.

-As a Buy to Let Mortgage Advisor in Hull, the first thing we’d always recommend when considering whether to buy your property portfolio under the auspices of an SPV is that you get advice from a specialist tax advisor.
+Providing expert buy to let mortgage advice in Hull, the first thing we’d always recommend when considering whether to buy your property portfolio under the auspices of an SPV is that you get advice from a specialist tax advisor.
 They will assess how factors, such as your other income sources and the rate of personal income tax you pay will affect your overall tax status and establish whether individual or SPV ownership is better for you.

 So… Should I transfer properties that I already own to an SPV?